wdpypere/documentation/docs/components/ccm.md

     The directory containing accepted CA certificates when using the https protocol.

+- `group_readable : defined_group`

+    Wether the profiles should be group-readable (value is the groupname).
+    There is no default, and it is not allowed to set both `group_readable` and enable `world_readable`.

 - `world_readable : long(0..1)`

     Whether the profiles should be world-readable.
 This takes either a 0